KauzClay/docs-tap/supply-chain/reference/catalog/about.hbs.md

 ### Description

-The SonarQube Supply Chain component performs a Static Application Security Testing (SAST) scan by using the Maven CLI and the Sonar plug-in against the source input.
+The SonarQube Supply Chain component performs a Static Application Security Testing (SAST) scan by using the Maven or Gradle Sonar plug-in against the source input.

 ### Inputs